derickr/derickrethans-articles/201411250855-london-in-fives.rst

 I have been a fan of `Kevin MacLeod's`_ Creative Commons licenced music for a while, having used it for some of the newer `OpenStreetMap edit videos`_.
-In this case, I did not want to release the video under a Creative Commons license so I paid for one of his tracks, "License: Touching Moments Four - Melody".
+In this case, I did not want to release the video under a Creative Commons license so I paid for one of his tracks: "Touching Moments Four - Melody".

 With audacity_ I added the 5 beeps at the start, and I also slightly stretched the sound to cover the full two minutes that I needed it to last.
 I think the